Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Sensitivity and Outlook

-The results in Fig.~\ref{fig5}(a,b) illustrate the general dependence of the external-field and nuclear-spin detection thresholds on the readout efficiency $\Lambda$ and acquisition time $\tau_\mathrm{acq}$.
-In both cases, increasing $\Lambda$ initially leads to a substantial improvement in sensitivity, reflecting the transition from a force-noise-limited regime to a spin-noise-limited regime.
-In the large-$\Lambda$ limit, both $B_{\min}$ and $r_{\max}$ saturate, indicating a fundamental sensitivity limit set by intrinsic fluctuations of the sensor spin ensemble for measurements based on statistical polarization.
-The hatched regions in Fig.~\ref{fig5}(a,b) indicate $(\tau_{\mathrm{acq}}, \Lambda)$ pairs for which the single-shot SNR of the bare electron signal is less than unity ($\mathrm{SNR}_0 < 1$), making sensing with unit SNR unfeasible.
-The dashed horizontal line in Fig.~\ref{fig5}(a,b) marks the experimental readout efficiency $\Lambda = 3.4$ in this work, corresponding to a mechanical force noise $S_F^{1/2}= 2.4~\mathrm{aN}/\sqrt{\mathrm{Hz}}$, $N_s = 140$ electrons, $(\overline{G^2})^{1/2} = 1.6\times10^{5}~\mathrm{T/m}$ readout gradient, $\tau_m = 68~\mathrm{ms}$ spin correlation time, and $D = 0.98$ MAGGIC duty cycle.
-At this operating point, $\tau_\mathrm{acq} = 1$~min of averaging corresponds to a minimum detectable longitudinal field of $B_{\min} = 33$~nT and a maximum sensing distance of $r_{\max} = 2.5$~nm using the $140$ spin ensemble.
+The results in Fig.~\ref{fig5}(a,b) illustrate the general dependence of the external-field and nuclear-spin detection thresholds on $N_s\mathcal{R}$ and the acquisition time $\tau_\mathrm{acq}$.
+In both cases, larger $N_s\mathcal{R}$ improves the sensitivity and shifts the optimum toward shorter $\tau_0$ and $\tau_m$.
+Shorter $\tau_0$ reduces the duration of each measurement shot, while shorter $\tau_m$ allows more independent statistical-spin configurations to be sampled within the acquisition time.
+At large $N_s\mathcal{R}$, further improvement is increasingly limited by the minimum accessible $\tau_0$ and the per-shot overhead (Supplemental Material \cite{Supplements}).
+The hatched regions in Fig.~\ref{fig5}(a,b) indicate $(\tau_{\mathrm{acq}}, N_s\mathcal{R})$ pairs for which the SNR of the bare electron signal is less than unity ($\mathrm{SNR}_0 < 1$), making sensing with unit SNR unfeasible.